 This is why trust cannot be won overnight.
 It has to be earned.
 All three levels have to be engaged.
 You cannot make it to the gold ribbon level of personal trust without first achieving the other two levels.

 Think about personal relationships.
 These same three levels are at work.
 Anyone who starts dating someone runs the same sequence of steps trying to test for trust.
 When you are the person wanting to earn someone’s trust, you have to be faithful to build these stages, carefully and thoughtfully.

 More relationships crater over breakdowns in trust at one of these three levels.
-Repeated disappointment is the reason for eventual failure of any relationship.
+Repeated disappointment is the reason for the eventual failure of any relationship.

 We just don’t want to be around people we cannot trust.
 Certainly not for any meaningful reason.

 For team leaders and executives at all levels, I teach a program called Team Trust.
-In it we explore ways that teams and their leaders can use a proven, reliable, and repeatable process to build trust, eliminate unneeded distractions, and improve performance.
+In it, we explore ways that teams and their leaders can use a proven, reliable, and repeatable process to build trust, eliminate unneeded distractions, and improve performance.